Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 When a tribe has selected TCA for a child, and an applicant has completed a conventional adoption applicant assessment but is interested in pursuing the adoption of a dependent Indian child who is eligible for TCA, the designated agency must update the assessment to incorporate all requisite elements of the TCA applicant assessment.

-If the adoptive applicant has completed a tribal customary, conventional agency, independent, or inter-county adoption within the last five (5) years, he/she may be eligible to receive an abbreviated TCA applicant assessment.
+If the adoptive applicant has completed a tribal customary, conventional agency, independent, or inter-county adoption within the last five (5) years, they may be eligible to receive an abbreviated TCA applicant assessment.

 Postadoption Contact Agreements